 Church buildings have been a constant feature in our landscape and we recognise that they are valued for a variety of reasons, not only as places of worship but as buildings of architectural, cultural and historical significance.
 We aim to support churches and their communities to encourage the sustainable use of church buildings to help keep these unique buildings alive.

-The Churches Trust for Cumbria (CTfC) was formed in 2008 as a charitable trust to help secure a sustainable future for Cumbria’s churches.
 In 2010 it became clear that many church communities were struggling to fund their ministry and their buildings.
 In order to assess Cumbria’s churches an ecumenical buildings survey was conducted over 2012 and 2013.
 Despite the trust going into a period of hibernation in 2013, the Churches Trust Buildings Survey Report was published in 2015.
 The survey revealed that a significant number of buildings are in need of help.
 In July 2016 the trust came out of hibernation to provide external support for the care, conservation and development of church buildings across Cumbria.

 How we work

-Networking: we seek to develop partnerships and facilitate the sharing of information to encourage churches in positive economic, environmental and social change in Cumbria.
+We seek to develop partnerships and facilitate the sharing of information to encourage churches in positive economic, environmental and social change in Cumbria.

 We are an independent organisation able to support all faith communities.
 We do, however, recognise that over 99% of places of worship in Cumbria are Christian.